 Samsung Alcantara Case ($20)

-A new case from Samsung for the Galaxy S8 is the Alcantara case.
+A neat case from Samsung for the Galaxy S8 is the Alcantara case.
 It's a beautiful and durable hard case that's covered in Suede-like material.
 It looks good, feels incredibly soft and is "stain-resistant" too.
 This is our first recommendation of many.
 Your phone will be safe, and look good doing it.
 Since it's a fabric the first few days it may shed, but that quickly went away on ours.

 Samsung makes some of the best cases, of course, and this will be no exception.
 It comes in four different colors and looks pretty unique.
 Get one for your Galaxy S8+.
 For whatever reason, most of Samsung's best cases aren't available on their own online shop.
 If you want one, check out MobileFun.com for all your needs.